Easy baked pike recipe. Learn how to cook fresh pike with vegetables and wine. The recipe includes instructions on how to scale the fish.

 Instructions

-- Bring a large kettle of water to a boil.
+- Boil water: Bring a large kettle of water to a boil.
 You might need to boil two batches of water to fill a large heatproof bowl.
 Pour the hot water into a very large heatproof bowl or pot that will hold the pike.

-- Submerge the headless pike for only a few seconds into the hot water.
+- Scale pike: Submerge the headless pike for only a few seconds into the hot water.
 Take it out, place it onto a large chopping board, and scale it using the back of a smaller knife.
 Hold the fish steady with the left hand at the tail and scrape the scales with the back of the knife from the tail to the head.
 The scales should come off easily.

 Vegetables: